RitabrataDas343/ToDo-List-Using-AJAX/README.md

 # ToDo-List-Using-AJAX
-This is a Todo List using AJAX and basic CSS
+This is a Todo List using AJAX and basic CSS JS